-This course is an introduction to the construction and management of interactive websites.
-It involves technical issues such as standards, HTML/XML, scripting, embedded rich media and database connectivity; design issues such as audience analysis, content organization, accessibility, page layout, styling and templates; and management issues such as organizing, branding, managing and marketing the website.
-The course focuses on designing websites with creative interfaces, aesthetic style, functional structure and navigation.
+This course is an introduction to the construction and management of interactive Web sites.
+It involves technical issues such as standards, HTML/XML, scripting, embedded rich media and database connectivity; design issues such as audience analysis, content organization, accessibility, page layout, styling and templates; and management issues such as organizing, branding, managing and marketing the Web site.
+The course focuses on designing Web sites with creative interfaces, aesthetic style, functional structure and navigation.
 There is equal emphasis on technical proficiency, creative comprehension and management concepts.
 Hands-on labs.
-Prerequisite: IT 500 or IT 510, or permission of instructor.
+Prerequisite: IT 500 or IT 510.